Partnership Agreement Template

 Our template supports multiple partners and silent investors by letting you assign different rights, roles, and ownership percentages.
 You can customize these terms to match simple setups or more complex partnership structures.

-Yes, you can start using this agreement even if you haven’t decided the exact ownership percentages.
+Yes, you can start using this agreement even if you haven’t decided on the exact ownership percentages.
 It’s common for partners to begin planning before all details are settled, and it’s still helpful to have a written framework in place early.
+That written framework can always be amended as terms such as exact ownership percentages are agreed to.

 Your business structure (like a general partnership, LP, LLP, or LLC) changes how taxes, liability, and decisions work.
 The agreement should match the rules and regulations of your chosen structure, so everyone knows their rights and responsibilities.